SommAid/Microcenter-Rework/README.md

 ## Building

-To create a production version of your app:
+To create the production version of your app:

 ```sh
 npm run build